 - Call the IRS at 1-800-829-1040 for questions you may have on amending the return.

-- For additional information, see IRS Topic 308 Amended Returns.
+- For additional information, see the IRS Topic No. 308 Amended Returns.

-- Start two new returns and enter the data for each taxpayer in the program (Note: We recommend creating two new TaxAct accounts in addition to the original account).
+- Start two new returns and enter the data for each taxpayer in the program - we recommend creating two new TaxAct accounts in addition to the original account.
 You will need to determine what data to enter for each return, such as which taxpayer will claim which of the dependents.